firefly-iii/docs/docs/docs/data-importer/help/faq.md

 Browse to the `/flush`-URL on the data importer to reset it.
 There is also a button you can use on every page.

-## My connection times out, even though the IP addresses are correct

-This mainly applies to Docker.
-Make sure that both containers [are on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).
-Remember that Firefly III usually runs on port 8080.

-Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/) if you can't get it to work.

 ## Why can't I import duplicate transactions?

 The Firefly III data importer can recognise two different types of duplicate transactions.
 By default, it will refuse to import both of these types.